|

 Minh Duc Pham is a Berlin-based artist and performer.
 He studied Exhibition Design and Scenography at the University of Art and Design (HfG) Karlsruhe as well as Performance Studies and Design Theory at the University of the Arts (UdK) Berlin.

-His artistic practice engages between visual and performing arts and explores identity at the intersection of gender, race and class.
+His artistic practice engages in Visual Arts and Performing Arts and explores identity at the intersection of gender, race and class.
 His works have been exhibited at the Museum der Bildenden Künste Leipzig, Stadtmuseum Dresden, Haus der Kulturen der Welt Berlin, the Vietnamese Women’s Museum Hanoi and most recently at the Museum Utopie und Alltag Eisenhüttenstadt and Kunsthalle Osnabrück. -

 The House of Dirty is a local ballroom Kiki House that started from four friends who once had the same objective of finding a sugar daddy to fund their functions.
 In its formation, the house was brought together by the following principles: 1) the acceptance of one’s flaws or Dirt/ ‘Kalat’ as parts of an individual which should be embraced, accepted, and celebrated 2) advocacy for sex positivity and reproductive health 3) bridging ballroom culture and the queer Filipino experience.